Careers360 Logo

 Free NCERT Class 10 Maths Chapter 2 Notes - Download PDF

 A polynomial is an algebraic expression that contains a variable and a degree.
 In polynomial theory, a variable is also called an indeterminate, and the degree is known as the highest power of the variable.
 Polynomial expressions are made by arithmetic operations like addition, subtraction, and multiplication.
 These arithmetic operations are used to define the relationship between variables.
-Polynomials are used in many areas, like science, economics, mathematics, engineering, etc. In these areas, polynomials are considered as the fundamental tool for analysis and solving problems.
+Polynomials are used in many areas, like science, economics, mathematics, engineering, etc. In these areas, polynomials are considered the fundamental tool for analysis and solving problems.
+The main purpose of these NCERT Notes of Polynomials class 10 PDF is to provide students with an efficient study material from which they can revise the entire chapter.

 This Story also Contains

-1. NCERT Class 10 Maths Chapter 2 Polynomials: Notes
+2. NCERT Class 10 Maths Chapter 2 Notes: Polynomials

 Free NCERT Class 10 Maths Chapter 2 Notes - Download PDF